 Lavender flowers attract bees and butterflies.
-Leaves and flowers are fragrant.
-Cut flowers for fresh or dried flower arrangements.
-Plants are drought tolerant and deer resistant.
+Foliage and flowers are fragrant.
+The drought and deer resistant plants provide choice cut flowers for your fresh or dried arrangements.

-Sow seed in clean cell packs or flats, use a packaged sterilized soilless mix.
+Sow lavender seed in clean cell packs or flats, use a packaged sterilized soilless mix.
 Seedlings could dampen-off otherwise.
 Press seed into soil.
 Do not cover, needs light to germinate.
 Do not use a humidity dome.
 Kept at 65°F., germination is in 2-3 weeks.
-Transplant into the garden 12-18 inches apart.
+Transplant seedlings into the garden 12-18 in. apart.